mirror/processhacker/trunk/README.txt

  * Getting heap information
  * Viewing DEP status and other additional information.

+Process Hacker comes with an "Assistant" application which is used when launching programs as other users.

 Process Hacker has an embedded help file (accessible through Hacker > Help).